 We have supported important scholarship and held numerous solo and group exhibitions of paintings and sculpture by these artists over the past 10 years.
 These efforts have been important catalysts for museum exhibitions, including the 2008 retrospective Albert Wein; An American Modernist at the Boston Athenaeum more recently The National Portrait Gallery’s show, Elaine de Kooning: Portraits, March 13, 2015-January 15, 2016.

 Our Greater Commitment to The World Of Art

 Levis Fine Art supports the Archives of American Art in their effort to create, rescue and preserve important records of American Artists.
-We support The Art Loss Register in its efforts to recover stolen artwork, and we also support the International Foundation for Art Research, a not-for-profit educational and research organization dedicated to the integrity in the visual arts.
+We also support The Art Loss Register in its efforts to recover stolen artwork and we support the International Foundation for Art Research, an educational and research organization dedicated to the integrity in the visual arts.

 I look forward to working with you,